wvankoppen/Knowledge/presentations/Stage management.md

 ## State scope
 (In how many places in your can a piece of state be used) State can be
-- global / app wide (online / offline, current dialog, current panel)
+- global / app wide (online / offline, current dialog , current panel)
 - specific feature of the app (Open a project, this current project context is needed at many places),
 - local / only needed inside a specific (Container)Component